karuppiah7890/blog/content/posts/kubernetes-jobs-and-cronjobs-do-you-need-them-why.md

 ease :D

-To know more about the different options, you can use the official [Kubernetes Documentation For Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job) and also use the `kubectl explain` command like this
+To know more about the different options, you can use the official [Kubernetes Documentation For Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job), which is a recommended read for anyone new.
+You can also use the `kubectl explain` command like this to know more

 ```bash
 $ kubectl explain job